 Dangers of Going too Low

-So, the million dollar question is, what is too low for a body fat percentage?
+So, the million dollar question is what is too low for a body fat percentage?
 We’ve seen the transformation of female bodybuilding and what the judging criteria has done to the sport.
-In female bodybuilding, the judges kept telling the athletes to come in smaller and not so cut, yet they continued to award the biggest and most ripped female.
-All this did was make the women come in harder and hard in order to be competitive and place.
+In female bodybuilding, the judges kept telling the athletes to come in softer and not so cut, yet they continued to award the biggest and most ripped female.
+All this did was make the women come in harder and harder in order to be competitive and place.